plumvillage/newsletter/src/en/articles/sr-thao-nghiem--strolling-with-joy-on-a-sunny-day.md

 ﻿---
-title: Strolling With Joy on a Sunny Day
+title: Strolling with Joy on a Sunny Day
 author: Sister Chân Thao Nghiêm
 ---